 The Benefits of Using Potting Soil

 Overall, potting soil has almost the same purpose as any soil in the ground; it supports the plant and delivers water and nutrients.
-A good potting soil will have a resemblance to the native soil of the plant.
+Good potting soil will have a resemblance to the native soil of the plant.
 Also, it has to overcome the organisms it lacks, which would normally be transforming the soil in the ground, and it has to be light enough to resist compacting and to be easy to transport.

 Some commercial brands of potting soil include a fertilizer into their soil.
 This is a benefit as fertilizers help the plants to grow; however, it’s very difficult to distinguish how much fertilizer you are going to give to a plant at a time.
-If you are a type of person who would like to keep a track of the type and the amount of fertilizer you use on your plants, you will benefit more from using your own soil and using fertilizer separately, so that you can be sure you’re using only as much as you’d like.
+If you are a type of person who would like to keep track of the type and the amount of fertilizer you use on your plants, you will benefit more from using your own soil and using fertilizer separately, so that you can be sure you’re using only as much as you’d like.
 In case you don’t want to use a chemical fertilizer, you can always make a compost tea and water the plants with it to maintain the plant and add necessary nutrients.

 The potting soil’s efficiency for your plants is completely reliant on you.
 You have to water it frequently.
 If you are living in an area where it’s not raining much, plants are going to extend their rooting systems outward and downward in search of water.
 A lot of high-quality potting mixes include an element that controls the moisture.
 For example, horticultural vermiculite will hold the water and will make it available for the plant.